Thermal Camera SDK 11.3.0

 • ~/.config/optris/ on Linux

-3. SDK install directory
+3. SDK data directory

 • <SDK Install Directory>\ on Windows